Frequently used terms explained at a glance.

 Striking off order

-This will remove the nurse or midwife’s name from our register, meaning that they can’t practise as a nurse or midwife in the UK.
-A nurse or midwife can apply to be put back on the register, known as restoration, after a period of five years.
+This will remove the nurse, midwife or nursing associate’s name from our register, meaning that they can’t practise as a nurse or midwife in the UK, or as a nursing associate in England.
+A nurse, midwife or nursing associate can apply to be put back on the register, known as restoration, after a period of five years.
 This application will be considered by a panel.

 Substantive order review

-If a panel suspends a nurse or midwife, or puts restrictions on their practice, this will be for a set amount of time.
-Before this time is up a new panel must decide if the nurse or midwife has addressed their failings.
-They can decide to let the nurse or midwife return to practice, or extend or increase the sanction.
+If a panel suspends a nurse, midwife or nursing associate, or puts restrictions on their practice, this will be for a set amount of time.
+Before this time is up a new panel must decide if the nurse, midwife or nursing associate has addressed their failings.
+They can decide to let the nurse, midwife or nursing associate return to practice, or extend or increase the sanction.

-A panel may decide the best way to protect the public is to stop the nurse or midwife from practising for a period of time (up to 12 months).
+A panel may decide the best way to protect the public is to stop the nurse, midwife or nursing associate from practising for a period of time (up to 12 months).
 Before the time is up we may review the order to see whether it needs to continue.

-If a nurse or midwife admits their practice is impaired, they may wish to be permanently removed from our register without the need for a full hearing.
+If a nurse, midwife or nursing associate admits their practice is impaired, they may wish to be permanently removed from our register without the need for a full hearing.
 This is called voluntary removal.